sourcegraph/handbook/content/departments/product-engineering/product/process/pricing.md

 This is a guide for product managers on how to think about pricing and tiering your features.
 [Deprecation of features](deprecation_process.md) is a separate topic with its own page.

 The below information can help guide you to a recommendation, but to make a pricing decision you should engage the [pricing council](https://docs.google.com/document/d/1p-UswkBx0aGsNtg7FF0-G2OiWyr7vRidOO6xWPuXYqE/edit#) by contacting the members as a group, and/or asking in the #pricing Slack channel.
-Note that this process is temporarily documented in the RFC, but will be moving to the handbook.
+They own the final decision on what to do in all cases. _Note that this process is temporarily documented in the RFC, but will be moving to the handbook._

 ## Strategy